boazbk/tcs/lec_00_1_math_background.md

 * __Basic combinatorics:__ Notions such as $\binom{n}{k}$ (the number of $k$-sized subset of a set of size $n$).

-* __Graphs:__ Undirected and directed graphs, degrees, connectivity.
+* __Graphs:__ Undirected and directed graphs, connectivity, paths, and cycles.

-* __Big Oh notation:__ $O,o,\Omega,\omega,Theta$ notation for analyzing asymptotics of functions.
+* __Big Oh notation:__ $O,o,\Omega,\omega,\Theta$ notation for analyzing asymptotics of functions.

 * __Discrete probability:__ Later on in this course we will use _probability theory_, and specifically probability over _finite_ samples spaces such as tossing $n$ coins.
-We will only use  probability theory in the second half of this course, and will review it  before we use.
+We will only use  probability theory in the second half of this course, and will review it  beforehand.
 However,  probabilistic reasoning is a subtle (and extremely useful!) skill, and it's always good to start early in acquiring it.

-There are several excellent freely-available resources for the above material online.
-In particular, the [CS 121 webpage](http://www.boazbarak.org/cs121/background/) contains a program for self study of all the needed notions using the lecture notes, videos, and assignments of MIT course [6.042j Mathematics for Computer science](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/) (which is also the text used by Harvard CS 20).
-Still, in the rest of this section we briefly review these as well, partially to remind the reader and reinforce material that might not be fresh in your mind, and partially to introduce our notation and conventions which might occasionally differ from those you've encountered before.
+While I highly recommend the resources linked above, in the rest of this section we briefly review these notions.
+This is partially to remind the reader and reinforce material that might not be fresh in your mind, and partially to introduce our notation and conventions which might occasionally differ from those you've encountered before.

 ## Basic discrete math objects

-We now quickly review some of the objects and definitions we use from discrete math in this course.
+We now quickly review some of the mathematical objects and definitions we in this course.

 ### Sets